buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 The `restorer` copies cache contents, if there is a cache, into the build container.
 This avoids buildpacks having to re-download build-time dependencies that were downloaded during a previous build.

+This tutorial doesn't have any previous builds, i.e., the `analyze` phase didn't return any `cached` image.
+Therefore the `restore` phase will not be copying any `cache` contents at this stage.
+Feel free to inspect the `cache` when the `build` is done, and re-run the tutorial using the cache created to see how this speeds things up.

-First, you need to create the `cache` directory, and then run the `restorer` binary as added below:
+Meanwhile you can start by creating a `cache` directory, and then run the `restorer` binary as added below:

 ```text
 mkdir cache